-People often begin to show symptoms of LAM between ages 20 and 40.
-Usually, TSC-LAM is not as serious as sporadic LAM and may not cause symptoms that affect the lungs.
+People often begin to show symptoms of LAM between 20 and 40 years old.
 If left untreated, LAM can cause serious and life-threatening health problems.

 If you have LAM, you may have one or more of these common symptoms:

 - Chest pain or aches that get worse when you breathe in

 - Extreme tiredness

 - Frequent coughing, which can produce bloody phlegm or mucus in your lungs

 - Severe pain or tightness in the chest and shortness of breath, which can be symptoms of a collapsed lung (pneumothorax)